niuus/Snes9xRX/README.md

 option if the screen is not centered.
 Combining this with the Zoom and Scaling you should be able to get a proper display on your television.

-• Video mode: manually choose between the supported video standards for your display.
+• Video Mode: manually choose between the supported video standards for your display.
 NTSC (480i), Progressive (480p), PAL (50Hz), PAL (60Hz), or Automatic, the latter one being the recommended setting.

 • SNES Hi-Res Mode: this will disable the games capacity to use the SNES Hi-Res Mode, if you want to use the Scanlines filtering in those games.
-It will of course break games that were intended to use the feature (i.e.: texts in Secret of Mana).
+It will of course break games that were intended to use the feature (i.e.: texts in Secret of Mana, Seiken Densetsu 3, etc).

-• Sprites per-line Limit: when disabled, this will allow the emulated console to break the original hardware limitation of 32 sprites per-scanline limit, so sprites don't dissappear or flicker.
-Specially useful for games that show lots of sprites on screen (i.e.: Gradius III).

 • Crosshair: this will disable the emulator's on-screen crosshair for all Super Scope / Justifier games.